- UNSW

 Related links

-- How philosophy 101 could help break the deadlock over drug testing job seekers
+- How philosophy 101 could help break the deadlock over drug testing job seekers, opens in a new window

-- ASPC 2019 Keynote by Professor Alison Ritter
+- ASPC 2019 Keynote by Professor Alison Ritter, opens in a new window

-- The Drug Policy Modelling Program
+- The Drug Policy Modelling Program, opens in a new window

-S4 SpeakEasy Ep 13: AVHEC19 with Felicity Sheaves and Louise Maher
+SpeakEasy S4 Ep13: AVHEC19 with Felicity Sheaves and Louise Maher, opens in a new window

 It’s our final AVHEC19 episode!
 This week Felicity Sheaves, Blood Borne Viruses Coordinator, and Louise Maher, Hepatitis C and Senior Health Promotion Officer, both of the Nepean Blue Mountains Local Health District, sit down with Carla and Annie to chat about the good ol’ days of the SIC Project and the beauty of not knowing how to navigate the health system (and doing it anyway).